Staff:

 Sierra DaSilva, Watershed Manager

-Sierra DaSilva grew up in the East Texas piney woods and moved to Austin in 2009.
+Sierra grew up in the East Texas piney woods and moved to Austin in 2009.
 She has a background in Texas botany, ecological restoration and GSI, education, and working with volunteer crews.
 Sierra has previously worked for the Lady Bird Johnson Wildflower Center, taught ecology labs at Texas State University, held a fellowship with the Lewisville Aquatic Ecosystem Research Facility, and interned with Shoal Creek Conservancy.
 She holds an MS in Biology from Texas State.
 Sierra lives in South Austin with her husband, son, dog, two rabbits, and six chickens.
 In her spare time she enjoys hiking and botanizing, photography, and gardening.

 Emily Myers, Office Administrator